 - Use of pronouns on business cards and name badges has been included in the university's branding and identity standards.
 View the standards, on pages 57 and 64, when you are ready to order new cards or badges.

-- Gender & Sexuality Center (http://www.usfca.edu/GSC) GSC programs focus on the exploration of gender, gender identity, sexual orientation, and gender-based violence.
+- The USF Gender & Sexuality Center supports student-led programs which focus on the exploration of gender, gender identity, sexual orientation, and gender-based violence.
 Through the use of workshops, presentations, and dialogue, the Gender and Sexuality Center provides both current and historical perspectives related to our communities of focus.

 - Gender & Sexual Diversity Group is a weekly support group for USF students.
 Contact CAPS for more information and to schedule an initial screening appointment (415) 422-6352.